Our EMR-integrated cognition product is available. Read more about Cognition Chronicle here.

 Our vision is to enable transformational improvement in patient care by providing medical devices for collecting highly standardized clinical data and patient-reported outcomes, in any medical or home setting.

-Qr8 Health’s platform technology incorporates standardized, validated digital tests for the measurement of neurological and motor function along with patient reported outcomes that are self-administered on a mobile tablet device and easily integrated into electronic health records.
+Qr8 Health’s platform technology incorporates standardized, validated digital tests for the measurement of neurological and motor function along with patient reported outcomes that are self-guided on a mobile tablet device and easily integrated into electronic health records.

 The first example of our platform in clinical use is the Multiple Sclerosis Performance Test (MSPT), an iPad-based assessment tool designed to objectively quantify major motor, visual, and cognitive symptoms for patients with multiple sclerosis.
 The MSPT is administered during routine clinical visits and test results are automatically posted to the patient’s electronic health record.